mthomsonbrown/saplyn_android_arch/PROCESS.md

 Well, I made a lot of progress, and also left the app completely broken...The shit in the repo should work just fine, but locally I tried to pull the EntrySet name from the DB and got pretty lost...also drunk so valid excuse

+10/02/2018:
+After a few other commits, right now I have a weights entry dialog that appears to push to the database.
+The next step is using that data to populate fields.
+Right now, the "Lifted Today", "Seven Day Total", and "Total Weight Lifted" fields are just renamed fields from the single click view.
+They are liars!